OttoKuosmanen/WCST/README.md

 Documentation of the WCST creation.
 In chronological order (PDF + Jupyter notebook file + html file).

 - **game_logic**
   - Basics of game logic.
-The final code has evolved significantly.

 - **imageCreation**
   - Documentation on creating the card images.